How Real-Time Environmental Monitoring Systems are Improving our Relationship with the Planet

 The benefits and advantages of environmental monitoring in real-time are enormous

 The objectives of environmental monitoring are simple: minimize the impact an our activities have on an environment.
-Real-time environmental monitoring systems are helping humans develop a proactive relationship with the Earth.
+Real-time environmental monitoring systems are helping humans develop a proactive relationship with the Earth, and advancing Earth analytics can even help mitigate catastrophic events.
 Continuous environmental monitoring with real-time technologies helps provide data that is used to identify trends, make predictions, and establish parameters and trigger levels, which is essential for early warning strategies.

 A major benefit of the proliferation of real-time environmental monitoring is accountability.
 Our ability to conduct environmental monitoring and impact assessments in some of the most remote corners of the world ensures corporate compliance and adherence to government regulations.
 Real-time monitoring helps agencies and enterprises set environmental performance goals and emission reduction targets, and create environmental monitoring reports to track their progress.